KieranJeffreySmart/lion-rescue-services/README.md

 "You laughed when I said I would repay you," said the Mouse.
 "Now you see that even a Mouse can help a Lion.*

 ## Hypotheses
+If other Mice had an survival guide
+They could use the guide to survive the threat from a Lion,
+Increasing their chances of survival by 200%

 If the Mouse had an application to track deals made with Lions
 They could offer the service to many lions,
 Increasing their chances of survival by 200%

 If the lion had an application to notify the mouse they are trapped
-The lion has an effective way of requesting help,
-Increasing the chance of a Lions survival by 200%
+The lion has an effective way of requesting help, Increasing the chance of a Lions survival by 200%

 ## Results of EventStorming:
 **_NOTE:_** The model is a "work in progress" as I discover more about the application through implementation I might return to this model to update it before making large changes